HSBNE-Archive/Policy/Rules/Rules.md

         annual general meeting may vote for 1 candidate for each vacant position on the management committee;

-    2. A person may be a candidate only if the person—
+    2. A person may be a candidate only if the person -

         1.  is an adult; and
         2.  is not ineligible to be elected as a member under section 61A of the